mrc-ide/msc-istda-2019/syllabus/istda-syllabus_msc-2019.md

 * _Hands-On Programming with R_ by Garrett Grolemund: https://rstudio-education.github.io/hopr/
 * _R for Data Science_ by Garrett Grolemund and Hadley Wickham: https://r4ds.had.co.nz
-* _Cookbook for R_ by Winston Chang: http://cookbook-r.com
+* _The R Software: Fundamentals of Programming and Statistical Analysis_ by Pierre Lafaye de Micheaux, Rémy Drouilhet, Benoit Liquet

-All three texts are fully and freely available online at the links above.
+The first two texts are fully and freely available online at the links above.
 Physical copies of the books are available for purchase if desired.

+Lafaye de Micheaux, Drouilhet, and Liquet text is available as an e-book version from the Imperial College London library: https://library-search.imperial.ac.uk/permalink/f/tlmp2g/44IMP_ALMA_DS51105617330001591.

 There are myriad other resources available online for learning and practicimg R. You are encouraged to explore them, and please share with your colleagues and demonstrators which materials you find most useful and effective.